colowill/Timer-App/README.md

 Project Goals:

-	•	Create an additional feature: the alarm system, which takes into account the system's time
+	•	Create an additional feature: the alarm system, which allows the user to set habitual alarms at certain times in the day (considering the system's time).
 	•	Create a logo for TimeWizard!